-The Great White North seems to have a fascination with creating distinct Lamborghinis.
+The Great White North – also known as Canada - seems to have a fascination with creating distinct Lamborghinis.
 Case in point would be the 2014 Galaxy Lamborghini Aventador Roadster and this skiing inspired 2013 LB Bape Lamborghini Aventador.

-The next step in his collection was a matte black Lamborghini Murciélago LP640 with straight race pipes.
-It was supplanted by a Murciélago LP670-4 Super Veloce that took part in two Gumball races with a race specs exhaust and the ski box on the roof.
+Olsson then added a matte black Lamborghini Murciélago LP640 with straight race pipes.
+He followed that up with a Murciélago LP670-4 Super Veloce.
+It competed in two Gumball races with a racing specification exhaust.
+True to his alpine roots, it had a ski box on the roof.

 For the 2013 LB Bape Lamborghini Aventador, Olsson went with a striking arctic blue camouflage.
 It is painted over a Liberty Walk Body kit.
 He has added an Innotech Performance Exhaust system.
 Olsson really has a thing for exhaust pipes.
 The system allows better performance from the engine.

 Keeping with his profession, the 2013 LB Bape Lamborghini Aventador has a custom ski box storage system sitting atop it.
 Probably because there’s no room for skis and boots inside.

 The 2013 LB Bape Lamborghini Aventador has a stock interior.
 Not that it’s a bad thing but it Olsson apparently expended his creative efforts on the exterior.

 The 2013 LB Bape Lamborghini Aventador features a 6.5-liter V12 engine with 700 horsepower and also start/stop technology for better fuel efficiency.